 In the event that students are meeting school-determined academic expectations, and do not need additional support for academic success, students will have flexible time during seminar.
-However, in order to earn the privilege of flexible time, or Seminar Release students must meet the following expectations.
+However, in order to earn the privilege of flexible time, or Seminar Release, students must meet the following expectations.

-- Sophomores Juniors Seniors - Report to seminar every day on time to check grade status. - If the student has a B- or better in all classes are allowed to go to commons, the gym (during open gym times), participate in a Premier Seminar Workout. - 0 If students have a B- or better in all classes and have a parent signed open campus form may leave the building. - Freshmen - Report to seminar every day on time to check grade status.
-0 - If the student has a B- or better in all classes are allowed to go to commons, the gym (during open gym times), participate in a Premier Seminar Workout.
+- Sophomores Juniors Seniors - \circ $\;$ Report to seminar every day on time to check grade status. - Students with a B- or better are allowed to go to commons, the gym (during open gym times), participate in a Premier Seminar Workout. - Students with a B- or better in all classes and have a parent signed open campus form may leave the building. - Freshmen - Report to seminar every day on time to check grade status. - Students with a B- or better are allowed to go or better in all classes are allowed to go to commons, the gym (during open gym times), or participate in a Premier Seminar Workout.